voussoir/voussoir.net/voussoir.net/writing/master_of_my_domain/master_of_my_domain.md

 ## With installers, always choose your directory

 Some software isn't available as a portable download, so you've got to suffer through the installer.
 If it gives you the opportunity to change the install directory, always take that chance.
 Software installers on Windows have a nasty habit of scattering themselves throughout `C:\Program Files`, `C:\Program Files (x86)`, `C:\ProgramData`, and `%appdata%`.
-I'm king of this county and I hereby declare that I'm not gonna go on a wild goose chase looking for MY software on MY computer -- they'll go where I tell them to go.
+I'm king of this county and I hereby declare that I'm not gonna go on a wild goose chase looking for **my** software on **my** computer -- they'll go where I tell them to go.

 If I have to install a program from an installer, I'll usually try to zip up the resulting folder and keep that as my own portable copy for later.
 A lot of installers are nothing more than extractors, so as long as the program doesn't rely on some system changes during install, keeping the portable copy works fine (besides, system changes are often anti-user anyway).
 And I really don't need an installer acting as a glorified file extractor, I can do that myself from a zip.
+Unfortunately, some software doesn't work after re-extracting it, and I do have to keep the installer.

 Some software authors take this [Lèse-majesté](https://en.wikipedia.org/wiki/L%C3%A8se-majest%C3%A9) a step further by not even offering a chance to change the install directory.
 There is no justifiable reason for this.
 I operate on a two or three strikes policy depending on how important the software is: I expect simply moving the installed folder, possibly leaving a junction in its place, to work properly.
 But now that the program is on my bad side it takes a lot less for me to uninstall.